Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already declare readOnlyHint=true and destructiveHint=false, so the safety profile is clear.
-The description adds that it returns a parsed entry, but does not disclose further behavioral traits beyond what annotations provide.
+Annotations already declare readOnlyHint=true and destructiveHint=false, so safety is covered.
+Description adds that it returns a dict (parsed output), which is helpful but not rich behavioral context beyond annotations.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.